Zxl19990529/Zxl19990529.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in the Insitute of Medical Technology in Peking University.
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Tianjin University, 2021~2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Ocean University of China, 2017~2021

 Work experience
 ======